85+ College Student Statistics For 2023 (Latest Facts)

 College Student Health Statistics

 Most of the college students tend to neglect their physical health.
-On the other hand, there are few students that are fitness freaks.
+On the other hand, there are few students who are fitness freaks.
 In this section, you will come across the numbers and statistics related to the physical health of college students.

 1. 45.6% of college students reported that they use birth control pills to avoid pregnancy.